tescal2/stable-diffusion-webui/Amazon Peccy IRL/README.md

 ![](peccy-mechanical-iteration.png)

-This time the consensus was that Peccy should actually be "happy little man".
+This time the consensus was that Peccy should actually be a "happy little man".
 We simply changed the text prompt and generated our new base avatar: `playful mascot smiling with perfect white teeth and natural lips, high-tech, extremely detailed, intricate, complex, hypermaximalist, cinematic, happy, volumetric lighting, octane render, ultra HD, 8k`.

 ![](peccy-img2img-iteration5.png)